gtatters/ThermalImagingWorkshop/Readme.md

 ## File Access

-- During the workshop we will demonstrate functionality of analysing radiometric images by using previously collected thermal images and thermal videos.
+- During the afternoon workshop we will demonstrate functionality of analysing radiometric images by using previously collected thermal images and thermal videos.

 - Please verify you can access files from the following onedrive website: https://brocku-my.sharepoint.com/:f:/g/personal/gtattersall_brocku_ca/Ei2EJzkhlOpAumgHp_e85MkByz4xdqxjXBEa-cnQiAkfxA?e=VCJ0d6